ibexa/documentation-developer/docs/administration/content_organization/sections.md

     Removing Sections may corrupt permission settings, template output and other things in the system.

-Section ID numbers are not recycled.
+Section ID numbers aren't recycled.
 If a Section is removed, its ID number cannot be reused when a new Section is created.

 ### Registering users